sqlxpert/z-basic-config/README.md

 14. In your Web browser, navigate to `http://PUBLIC_IP_ADDR` for each managed instance in turn.
 You should see a greeting.

 15. To minimize AWS charges, delete all stacks as soon as possible.
-The first stack can only be deleted after there are no more references to its policies, instance roles/profiles, or security groups, and its S3 bucket is empty.
+The first stack can only be deleted after there are no more references to its policies, instance roles/profiles, or security groups, and its S3 bucket is empty (warning: deleting objects in the S3 Console does not automatically delete old object versions).

 ## Configuration Data Format